mikependon/RepoDB.NET/pages/tutorials/getting-started.md

 }
 ```

-> Beware of *NOT* putting a semi-colon at the end of the calls.
+> Beware of not putting a semi-colon at the end of the calls.

 Or, you can direct call using the `EXEC` command.
 No need to pass the the value of `CommandType.StoredProcedure`.